needle-mirror/com.unity.polyspatial.visionos/Documentation~/WindowedApps.md

+---
+uid: psl-vos-windowed-apps
+---
 # Windowed Apps in visionOS
 In visionOS, users can use [windows to present 2D or 3D content](https://developer.apple.com/design/human-interface-guidelines/windows#visionOS), or use volumes to present 3D content and objects.
 Unity describes such applications that live within these windows as **Windowed Apps**.

 By default, your Unity content will become Windowed Apps in visionOS if you build a Unity application targeted at the visionOS platform without enabling the PolySpatial Runtime or visionOS plugin via the XR Plugin Manager.
-You can see this in action by building SimpleSamples towards the visionOS platform without PolySpatial Runtime or visionOS plugin enabled.

 To detect interactions on the Unity application within a window component on visionOS, users can leverage “Touch Support” provided by the input system package ([com.unity.inputsystem](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.6/manual/Touch.html)).
 To learn more about designing for the windows component on visionOS, [visit Apple’s Human Interface Guidelines for visionOS. ](https://developer.apple.com/design/human-interface-guidelines/windows#visionOS)